Obstetrician Gynecologist

 Do you think it's a bad idea for people to only use midwives (and no doctors) during childbirth?

-Asked by Belzy about 12 years ago
+Asked by Belzy over 12 years ago

 Trained midwives are skilled clinicians who are fully capable of providing care throughout an uncomplicated pregnancy and delivery.
 I have worked with some outstanding midwives, and I do think they can offer a different approach to pregnancies for patients who desire a more non-interventional approach.
 When choosing a midwife, be sure that he or she is a Certified Nurse Midwife (in some cultures, the term 'midwife' is applied to a lay person who participates in deliveries but who may not have official training and certification).
 I would always be sure that your midwife has an affiliation with a physician who will provide emergency coverage in the event that things do not go as expected.
 For a healthy woman without any major complications during the pregnancy, labor and delivery, a midwife is absolutely capable of providing prenatal care, performing deliveries, and caring for you in your postpartum period.
 If there are concerns for preterm labor, gestational diabetes, hypertension, multiple gestation or other complicating factors, I would recommend consulting with, and perhaps transferring care to, a physician.
 Finally, I would always recommend delivering your baby in a hospital or birthing center affiliated with a hospital.
 I do not support the concept of home births with a midwife.